History of the nude in art: Rococo

-Outside of France, in many parts of Europe the baroque survived until the middle of the 18th century, replaced or intermingled by the growing exuberance of the rococo.
+Outside France, in many parts of Europe, the baroque survived until the middle of the 18th century, being replaced or intermingled with the growing exuberance of the rococo.
 A clear example of the survival of the Baroque is The Naked Monster (1680), by Juan Carreño de Miranda.
-Giambattista Tiepolo was a follower of the Venetian school, with its rich colors, clear skies, diaphanous landscapes, majestic architectures, and a certain scenographic air that gives his work a great magnificence and magnificence.
+Giambattista Tiepolo was a follower of the Venetian school, with its rich colors, clear skies, diaphanous landscapes, majestic architecture, and a certain scenographic air that gives his work a great magnificence.
 His works abound in allegories and historical and mythological themes, full of gods and naked heroes, such as Diana discovers Calisto's pregnancy (1720–1722).
-Corrado Giaquinto, despite being a preferably religious painter, also made allegories and mythological paintings with naked figures, such as Peace, Justice and Hercules.
-In Spain he decorated the ceiling of The Hall of Columns of the Royal Palace of Madrid, with multiple figures of nude gods (Apollo, Bacchus, Venus, Diana).
-The German Anton Raphael Mengs already pointed to neoclassicism, trying to synthesize the drawing of Michelangelo with the colorfulness of Raphael and the chiaroscuro of Correggio, always with the cult of Antiquity as a backdrop.
+Corrado Giaquinto, despite being a predominantly religious painter, also painted allegories and mythological works featuring naked figures, such as Peace, Justice and Hercules.
+In Spain, he decorated the ceiling of the Hall of Columns in the Royal Palace of Madrid with multiple figures of nude gods (Apollo, Bacchus, Venus, Diana).
+The German Anton Raphael Mengs already pointed to neoclassicism, seeking to synthesize Michelangelo's drawing with Raphael's colorfulness and Correggio's chiaroscuro, always with the cult of Antiquity as a backdrop.
 Established in Spain, as director of the Royal Academy of Fine Arts of San Fernando, he advocated the study of the natural for the representation of the nude.
-In his decoration of the Gasparini Hall of the Royal Palace of Madrid (1765–1769) he displayed an authentic Olympus of gods and classical heroes, such as the scenes of Hercules led before Jupiter, Triumph of Trajan, Jupiter, Venus and the Graces, The Aurora, etc. In Germany the sculptors Georg Raphael Donner (Atalanta) and Franz Ignaz Günther (Cronos, 1765–1770) also stood out.
+In his decoration of the Gasparini Hall of the Royal Palace of Madrid (1765–1769), he displayed an authentic Olympus of gods and classical heroes, such as the scenes of Hercules led before Jupiter, Triumph of Trajan, Jupiter, Venus and the Graces, The Aurora, etc. In Germany, the sculptors Georg Raphael Donner (Atalanta) and Franz Ignaz Günther (Cronos, 1765–1770) also stood out.

 Linda maestra (1799), Capricho no. 68, by Francisco Goya.